Fiori-Tracker/fiori-tracker.github.io/docs/features/fiori-app-suage-plugin.md

-# Fiori App Usage Plugin configuration (Managed system)
+# Fiori App Usage Plugin

+## Introduction

+Fiori App Usage Plugin is resposible for collecting and sending the usage information to Central system.

+## Configuration

-To change Central part configuration start the transaction `ZFAMANADMIN` and press button *2.
+To change Managed system configuration start the transaction `ZFAMANADMIN` and press button *2.
 Edit configuration*.
 This action will open a configuration screen:

 [![](res/fiori-app-usage-plugin-config.png)](res/fiori-app-usage-plugin-config.png)